Appreciate Announces Preliminary Full Year 2022 Results

-/EIN News/ -- MINNETONKA, Minn., April 25, 2023 (GLOBE NEWSWIRE) -- Appreciate Holdings, Inc. (“Appreciate” or the “Company”) (NASDAQ: SFR), the parent holding company of Renters Warehouse (“Renters Warehouse”), a leading end-to-end Single-Family Rental (“SFR”) marketplace and management platform, today announced selected preliminary unaudited financial results for its full year ended December 31, 2022.
+MINNETONKA, Minn., April 25, 2023 (GLOBE NEWSWIRE) -- Appreciate Holdings, Inc. ("Appreciate" or the "Company") SFR, the parent holding company of Renters Warehouse ("Renters Warehouse"), a leading end-to-end Single-Family Rental ("SFR") marketplace and management platform, today announced selected preliminary unaudited financial results for its full year ended December 31, 2022.

 The Company notes that the results described in this press release are preliminary and subject to audit and accordingly may materially change.